Guide to Student Loan Forgiveness Programs

 Federal Perkins Loans

-As of 2018, Perkins Loans have not been disbursed.
+As of 2018, the government has stopped offering Perkins Loans.
 Perkins Loans were for undergraduate or graduate students who showed exceptional financial need.

 Federal Family Education Loans